 But don't just take Reddit's word for the value of a shower.
-Paul Graham, a entrepreneur DUDE who founded the tech incubator Y Combinator, which made billions investing in companies like Airbnb, Dropbox, and Reddit, says, "It's hard to do a really good job on anything you don't think about in the shower."
+Paul Graham, an entrepreneur and investor who founded the tech incubator Y Combinator, which has made billions investing in companies like Airbnb, Dropbox, and Reddit, says, "It's hard to do a really good job on anything you don't think about in the shower."

 And there's actually a lot of science to back this up.
 Your brain isn't actually at its most active when you're super focused.

 It's when a part of your brain is able to go on autopilot and you're able to relax that our most creative thinking gets done.
 You've (hopefully) taken thousands of showers, so you can do it without much thought.

 This is how you are able to see returns on what scientists call the incubation period for ideas.
 If you been thinking long and hard about a problem, the best thing you can do is take a break and let your subconscious work at it.